LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Methodology

 \textbf{Semantic Loss.} To provide further supervision, we resort to human knowledge encoded in the form of integrity constraints.
 We introduce semantic loss reflecting the probability of violating the integrity constraints.
 For example, an entity in a video cannot be \texttt{open} and \texttt{closed} at the same time; an entity that is not \texttt{bendable} cannot be \texttt{deformed}.
 These integrity constraints may interweave so heavily that it is hard to use a simple disjoint multi-class classifier to enforce.
-We encode all integrity constraints in the form of first-order logic rules, and our reasoning engine will also generate the probability that these constraints are violated.
-We thus have the semantic loss as an extra-weighted term after calculating the other loss components. where $n$ is the number of total integrity constraints, and $w_i$ is a tunable parameter that specifies the weight of the integrity constraint $\psi_{IC_i}$ in the total semantic loss.
+We encode all integrity constraints in the form of first-order logic rules, and our reasoning engine generates the probability that these constraints are violated.
+We thus have the per-sample semantic loss $\Lcal_s(X_i)$ as an extra-weighted term after calculating the other loss components.
+Let $n$ be the number of integrity constraints and let $\texttt{IC}_i$ be the $i$-th integrity constraint, we have